De Florez Fund for Humor | Information and Application Form

 To apply, first read the guidelines on this page, then fill out the online application form.

 Proposals for grants under $750 are considered on a rolling basis, throughout the year.
 Proposals for larger amounts are accepted once a semester, in fall and spring of each academic year.
-The 2017-2018 due dates are coming soon.
+The 2017-2018 due dates are for fall, Sunday, September 24, 2017, and for spring, Sunday, February 25, 2018.
 Events must take place a minimum of three weeks after the application deadline.

 What does the Fund fund?